 - Repair or replace any leaky toilets and facets.

 - Sweep the garage and tidy up shelving and work benches.

 Next let’s discuss the location of your home.
 Is your home near a busy street?
 Does it have Mountain Views?
-Is it a ski in/ski out property or a beach front property?
+Is it a ski in/ski out, river front or golf course property?
 Is the property near commercial businesses?
 Is water and sewer community or private well and septic?
 Is the condo on the ground level or an upper level; end unit or middle unit?
 Are there amenities like swimming pool, coffee shop, grocery store or bank nearby?

 Both Buyers and Sellers, when working with an Agent, should be able to find out past closed transaction sales prices of comparable properties.
 This information is your very best and most accurate information that you can count on when pricing your home.
 A Buyer will also have that same information, so over pricing your home may not be in the best interest to get the property sold.